 All these companies had new ideas that were not easily understood by either investors, customers or analysts.
 They went on to conquer their markets.

-So your startup is a Saas startup and it wants to increase onboarding rates just like many other companies, but what does it actually do?
+So what does your startup actually do?
 Figure that out and you have your purpose.

 10. Buzzwords.
 Buzzwords.
 Buzzwords.
 They suck.

 As an entrepreneur, if you cannot articulate what your company does without calling in the help of buzzwords, then you probably don’t have a new idea anyway.